Last updated: Apr. 23, 2018

 4. Run the Right macOS Version

-Depending on the iMac model you are using, you may need to double check whether the OS X your iMac loads is the best.
-Note: the latest OS X (i.e. Sierra) does not always guarantee better performance, especially if your iMac hardware is a bit behind.
-For example, El Capitan requires at least 4GB in RAM and some free disk space in order to run smoothly.
-Many iMac users who rush to update to El Capitan actually reported slow performance.
+Depending on the iMac model you are using, you may want to double check whether the macOS version your iMac runs is the best option.
+For example, the latest High Sierra does not always guarantee better performance, especially it requires at least 2GB of memory and 14.3GB of storage space to perform the upgrade.

-As a result, know your iMac and run the right macOS.
-To check what OS X version your iMac is with, click Apple logo > About This Mac, here you'll see the information.
-Then you may want to upgrade to a newer OS X or download to a lower one.
+So, know your iMac and run the right macOS.
+To check what macOS version your iMac is with, click Apple logo > About This Mac, there you'll see the information.
+Then you can choose to upgrade to a newer macOS or downgrade to a lower one.

-5. Add More RAM
+6. Add More RAM

-6. Upgrade to an SSD
+7. Upgrade to an SSD

 For older iMacs, replacing the current hard drive or fusion drive with an SSD (solid state drive) can significantly improve your Mac's speed and performance.
-Similar to adding more RAM, it's also recommended that you check which SSDs are compatible with your iMac beforehand.
-This useful video shows everything you'll need to watch out during the process of replacement.
+Similar to adding more RAM, be sure to check which SSDs are compatible with your iMac model.